cimplec/sim-c/CONTRIBUTING.md

 - The implementation of the new feature or fixing of the bug should only be started after a maintainer approves the feature or bug report in the discussion.
 - Once approved start implementing the feature or fix the bug and submit a pull request.

+## Start Contributing

+<p align="justify">sim-C has a highly intuitive codebase, you'll be ready to contribute in no time!
+While adding any functionality to sim-C you need to look into following files (primarily):</p>

+<p align="justify">1. <strong>lexical_analyzer.py</strong>
+Lexical analysis is the first phase of a compiler.
+It takes the modified source code from language preprocessors that are written in the form of sentences.
+The lexical analyzer breaks these syntaxes into a series of tokens, by removing any whitespace or comments in the source code.</p>

+<p align="justify">2. <strong>op_code.py</strong>
+It is responsible for creating opcodes.
+If need be you need to change the opcode2dig function only which returns the integer representation of opcode type.</p>

+<p align="justify">3. <strong>simc_parser.py</strong>
+Parser is an interpreter component that is used to break the data into smaller elements coming from lexical analysis phase.
+A parser takes input in the form of sequence of tokens and produces output.
+Here you may need to create a separate function which defines the grammar and checks for the syntax.
+The function should return the OpCode.
+Also, if need be you have to append the functionality to the parse function which parses the tokens, calls the particular function and returns opcodes.</p>

+<p align="justify">4. <strong>compiler.py</strong>
+Finally you need to define the opcode type in the compiler and write the expected C syntax for the functonality.</p>

+<p align="justify">You can write a test in test.simc and verify whether it's producing results in the test.c file.</p>

+## Contributing
+<span id="contribute"></span>
+To get started with simC follow the official documentation:- https://cimplec.github.io/docs/

+The following resources are a good place to get to know more about simC:-

+1) Writing code in C?
+Simplify your life with sim-C <a href="https://dev.to/cimplec/writing-code-in-c-simplify-your-life-with-sim-c-2dkj">Dev.to</a>, <a href="https://medium.com/oss-build/writing-code-in-c-simplify-your-life-with-sim-c-9dd98f882bf8">Medium</a>.
+2) Getting Started with sim-C <a href="https://dev.to/cimplec/getting-started-with-sim-c-4iek">Dev.to</a>, <a href="https://medium.com/oss-build/getting-started-with-sim-c-1397ee539877">Medium</a>.

+Apart from these blog posts, you can also checkout the <a href="https://cimplec.github.io/docs">official docs</a>.

 ## Unit Testing

 - Make sure you test your code using the test suite before you make a PR.